-The process of sugar carmelization is similar.
+The process of sugar caramelization is similar.
 With this, white sugar turns brown under the application of heat.
 Less heat makes for a lighter, honey-brown color.
 More heat, dark brown.
-Even more heat turns the sugar black--carbon black.
+Even more, heat turns the sugar black--carbon black.

 4. Bamboo Becomes Softer, Less Durable

 Bamboo flooring subjected to the carbonization process is about 1/3 softer than regular bamboo.

 As Dan Harrington of Galleher Hardwood Co. says, carbonization